Caraway

 Little white flowers which appear on branching stems on umbels.

-Caraway is often sown in the same drills as coriander during May or early June.
+When growing caraway from seed, it is common to sow caraway seeds in the same drills as coriander during May or early June.
 The coriander matures faster and can be harvested before the caraway throws up a flowering stem.

 Leaves and young shoots.